How to put binding on a guitar?

 What are the benefits of binding your guitar?

-Binding gives the instrument a more finished and polished appearance.
-But the benefits don’t end with cosmetic changes.
+Binding gives the instrument a more finished and polished appearance, but the benefits don’t end with cosmetic changes.

-Gives a nice feel while playing
+Guitar binding gives a nice feel while playing

-Raises the price of your guitar
+Guitar binding raises the price of your guitar

-If your guitar is bound and you decide to sell it one day, you can easily put a higher price on it.
+Guitar binding raises the price of your guitar if you decide to sell it one day.
+You can easily put a higher price if your guitar has binding.

-Improves the guitar’s appearance
+Guitar binding improves the guitar’s appearance

 guitar binding